-Public housing maximum rents are needed to prorate assistance for a mixed family.
-A mixed family is one whose members include those with citizenship or eligible immigration status, and those without citizenship or eligible immigrations status [24 CFR 5.504].
+Flat rents are also used to prorate assistance for a mixed family.
+A missed family is one whose members include those with citizenship or eligible immigration status, and those without citizenship or eligible immigrations status [24 CFR 5.504].

 This part discusses how the PHA establishes and updates flat rents and public housing maximum rents.
 Policies related to the use of flat rents, family choice of rent, flat rent hardships, and public housing maximum rents are discussed in Chapter 6.